 This party was by far one of my most relaxing parties to plan ever.
 It just came together and I didn’t feel stressed at all.
 I love that!
 I found these adorable art party invitations on Esty inviting friends to come to Madeline’s art studio to put the Art in Party.
 They were great and I decided to continue the Madeline’s Art studio idea with a Welcome sign just outside our front door.

-To help add some pop even before guests entered the kitchen we utilized the favor bags as decoration in the living room.
+To help add some pop even before guests entered the kitchen we utilized the art party themed favor bags as decoration in the living room.
 The colorful bags added a pop of color and looked great with the polka dot garland hanging in the background.

 When you’re talking art it’s hard to limit yourself in the color department so the official color palate for our art party was all of them.
 You heard that right.
 I bought a lovely pack of cardstock in 20 different bright, and vibrant colors and used those for all our decorations.